 Step One: Butter the squash pieces with oil.

 Step Two: Add them to the grill and smoke at 250 degrees for one hour.
-They should be tender.
+They should be tender and have a nice smoke flavor.

 Variations

 Sweet flavors - Once the butternut squash is smoked, this is where the fun can start!
-You can easily pair this dish with diced apples or toss some brown sugar and butter right on top to enjoy.
+You can easily pair this dish with diced apples, drizzle with maple syrup, or sprinkle some brown sugar and butter right on top to enjoy.

-Add nuts - Adding chopped pecans and walnuts on top makes a perfect pairing, too.
+Add nuts - Adding chopped pecans, pumpkin seeds, or walnuts on top makes a perfect pairing, too.
 They're also great for adding nutrients and protein.

 Spices - Garlic powder, onion powder, and chili powder are good savory choices.
-Sweeter baking spices are great with winter squash too like nutmeg or cinnamon.
+Sweeter baking spices are great with the natural sweetness of the squash, too, like nutmeg or cinnamon.

 Add herbs - Adding cooked garlic cloves is a great flavor enhancer.
 The fun part about smoking squash is that it can be a sweet or savory dish.